 Is it bunny or rabbit?
-Both of these words refer to the same rodent, but they usually refer to that rodent at different stages of development.
+Both of these words refer to the same mammal, but they usually refer to that mammal at different stages of development.

-- A rabbit a type of small rodent.
+- A rabbit a type of small mammal.

 - A bunny is a small or baby rabbit.